lit-mod-viz/narrative-time-space/annotator-guidelines.md

 **Considering significance**

-Not all changes in time or space are significant.
-The action of somebody moving to the corner of a room may indicate a new scene but it may not.
-"Suddenly" could mean a lot or nothing at all.
+Not all changes in time or space correspond to a change in scene.
+[The action of somebody moving to the corner of a room may indicate a new scene but it may not.
+"Suddenly" could mean a lot or nothing at all.]
+(Move this information to examples section.)
 In such cases we ask you to rely on your natural, expert intuitions about time, space, and scene formation.
 Does the change in time or space meaningfully set the stage for what happens next in the plot?
 Trust your gut, and try to be consistent